General Dynamics F-16 Fighting Falcon operators: India

+Peru

+The Commander of Peruvian Air Force stated in October 2024 that the country was looking to buy a fleet of 24 multi-role aircraft that could be operated for the next 30–40 years.
+Contender for the contract are F-16V, KAI KF-21 Boramae, Saab JAS 39E/F Gripen, and Dassault Rafale.

+On 15 September 2025, the US government has approved the sale of 12 F-16V Block 70s and related equipment to Peru for an estimated cost of $3.42 billion.

 Philippines

 The F-16C/D variants were first offered to the Philippine Air Force in 1992, and partook with several international competitors in a tender in 1995.
 This tender was however cancelled as a result of the 1997 Asian financial crisis.

 In December 2011, the Department of National Defense (DND) and Department of Foreign Affairs (DFA) were tasked to formally request at least a squadron of 12 ex-USAF F-16C/D fighter jets, most probably Block 25 or 30, which would be refurbished to either Block 50 or 52 standards.
 This was discussed during the US-Philippines "2+2" Meeting on 30 April 2012.
 The Philippine government would pay for refurbishing, maintenance and pilot training which would run for two years.

 However, by 2012 the maintenance costs for the used fighters were found to be too high so attention turned to new jet trainers that could be converted into jet fighters.
 The requirements were listed as "supersonic ability, multifunction displays and On Board Oxygen Generation System."
 A DND spokesman has said that aircraft from France, the United Kingdom, Italy, and South Korea were considered.

 It was reported that the DND would be acquiring multi-role fighters by 2018.
 In response to the Philippine desire for multi-role fighters, the United States offered variants of the General Dynamics F-16 Fighting Falcon.
-The US State Department approved the sale of 10 F-16C Block 70/72 and two F-16D Block 70/72 jets to the Philippines on 24 June 2021.
+The US State Department approved the sale of 10 F-16C Block 70/72 and 2 F-16D Block 70/72 jets to the Philippines on 24 June 2021.
+The interest for F-16s renewed and re-emphasized as both the Philippine and U.S. governments sees the need of fast-tracking the multi-role fighter acquisition project during the Joint 2+2 Ministerial Dialogue.
+On 1 April 2025, US State Department approved another sale of F-16s as the previous approval has since expired.
+The approval outlined the potential sale of 16 F-16C Block 70/72 and 4 F-16D Block 70/72 jets to the Philippines for US$5.58 billion (320.2 billion PHP).
+This approval is in response to the Philippine Secretary of National Defense Gilberto Teodoro's outlined plan to acquire 40 multi-role fighters for Horizon 3 modernization program.